johngeorgewright/angular-xml/README.md

 Using the HTTP interceptor
 --------------------------

-The HTTP interceptor will convert all your XML responses in to a JavaScript Object and place the object as an attribute called `xml` on the response.
+The HTTP interceptor will convert all your XML responses in to a JavaScript Object.

 ```xml
 <blogs>